erain9/cctp-usdc-demo/README.md

 Circle's Cross-Chain Transfer Protocol (CCTP) is a permissionless on-chain utility that can burn native USDC on a source chain and mint native USDC of the same amount on a destination chain.
 This enables fast, secure, and cost-effective transfers of USDC between supported blockchains.

-This demo includes:

-- Smart contracts for interacting with CCTP
-- Scripts for deploying the contracts and executing USDC transfers
-- Tests for verifying the contract functionality

-## Supported Chains

-CCTP currently supports USDC transfers between these chains:

-- Ethereum
-- Arbitrum
-- Avalanche
-- Optimism
-- Base
-- Solana (not covered in this Ethereum-focused demo)
+This demo includes smart contracts, deployment scripts, and tests for interacting with CCTP to transfer USDC between supported chains including Ethereum, Arbitrum, Avalanche, Optimism, and Base.

 ## Prerequisites